previous pageDisplaying 511-540 of 1568next page

 First Edition

 A Family of Choice: A Gay Man’s Story of International Adoption.
 Paul Hampsch.
 2009.
 176p.
-Dorrance Publishing Co, Inc.
+Dorrance Publishing Co.

 The Family Puzzle: Putting the Pieces Together.
 Nancy S & William D Palmer, with Kay Marshall Strom.
 Foreword by Joward Davidson.
 1996.
 185p.
 (A Guide to Parenting the Blended Family) Piñon Press.